Faiga91/Faiga91/README.md

-🔭 Working on deep learning for video analytics.

 📚 PhD thesis (in-progress): Improving resources use in sensor networks with machine learning. #iot #sensor-networks

 🎞️ Developing a video pipeline package. #computer-vision